AuReMe/esmecata/README.md

 │   └── Cluster_1.faa
 │   └── ...
 ├── proteome_cluster_tax_id.tsv
+├── esmecata_clustering.log
 ├── esmecata_metadata_clustering.json
 ├── stat_number_clustering.tsv
 ````

 The `cluster_founds` contains one tsv file per `observation_name` and these files contain the clustered proteins The first column contains the representative proteins of a cluster and the following columns correspond to the other proteins of the same cluster.
 The first protein occurs two time: one as the representative member of the cluster and a second time as a member of the cluster.

-The `computed_threshold` folder contains the ratio of proteomes represented in a cluster compared to the total number of proteomes associated to a taxon.
+The `computed_threshold` folder contains the ratio of proteomes represented in a cluster compared to the total number of proteomes associated with a taxon.
 If the ratio is equal to 1, it means that all the proteomes are represented by a protein in the cluster, 0.5 means that half of the proteoems are represented in the cluster.
 This score is used when giving the `-t` argument.

-The `fasta_consensus` contains all the consensus proteins associated to an `observation_name`.
+The `fasta_consensus` contains all the consensus proteins associated with an `observation_name`.

-The `fasta_representative` contains all the representative proteins associated to an `observation_name`.
+The `fasta_representative` contains all the representative proteins associated with an `observation_name`.

 The `mmseqs_tmp` folder contains the intermediary files of mmseqs2 for each `observation_name`.

 The `reference_proteins` contains one tsv file per `observation_name` and these files contain the clustered proteins kept after clustering process. it is similar to `cluster_founds` but it contains only protein kept after clustering and threshold.

-The `reference_proteins_consensus_fasta` contains the consensus proteins associated to an `observation_name` for the cluster kept after clustering process.
+The `reference_proteins_consensus_fasta` contains the consensus proteins associated with an `observation_name` for the cluster kept after clustering process.
 So compared to the fasta of `fasta_consensus` it is a sublist with only cluster passing the threshold.

-The `reference_proteins_representative_fasta` contains the consensus proteins associated to an `observation_name` for the cluster kept after clustering process.
+The `reference_proteins_representative_fasta` contains the consensus proteins associated with an `observation_name` for the cluster kept after clustering process.
 So compared to the fasta of `fasta_representative` it is a sublist with only cluster passing the threshold.

 The `proteome_cluster_tax_id.tsv` file is the same than the one created in `esmecata proteomes`.

+The file `esmecata_clustering.log` contains the log associated with the command.

-`esmecata_metadata_clustering.json` is a log about the the metadata associated to the command used with esmecata and the dependencies.
+`esmecata_metadata_clustering.json` is a log about the the metadata associated with the command used with esmecata and the dependencies.

 `stat_number_clustering.tsv` is a tabulated file containing the number of shared proteins found for each observation name.